 Ontology

-Ontology is the science or study that investigates the nature of reality.
-Ontology is connected to the fundamental question of how we view social entities, objective or subjective.
-Positivism and Subjectivism are two crucial aspects of ontology that deserve attention.
-A classic ontological question is the existence of God.
-There are two possible perspectives when considering this question: one believes in the existence of God, while the other does not.
+Ontology is the discipline that examines the essence of reality.
+Ontology pertains to the essential inquiry regarding our perception of social entities as either objective or subjective.
+Positivism and Subjectivism are two essential components of ontology that require consideration.
+An ongoing ontological inquiry is the existence of God.
+This question can be viewed from two perspectives: one affirms the existence of God, while the other denies it.

 Epistemology

-One area of philosophy focuses on the origins of knowledge.
-Epistemology focuses on exploring the various aspects of knowledge within a particular field of study, including its possibilities, nature, sources, and limitations.
-In other words, Epistemology can be described as the examination of the standards used by researchers to determine what is considered knowledge and what is not.
-A classic epistemological question is: “How can we determine the existence of God?”
+A discipline within philosophy scrutinizes the foundations of knowledge.
+Epistemology explores the various dimensions of knowledge within a particular field, including its possibilities, characteristics, sources, and limitations.
+Epistemology involves a critical examination of the standards utilized by scholars to determine the nature of knowledge and its boundaries.
+An essential question in the realm of epistemology is: “What methods can we employ to determine the existence of God?”

 Research Methodology